avs-origami/avs-origami.github.io/site/index.md

 reduce the amount of information that must be stored and thereby improve the performance of exploration.
 [Read more about it here](/projects/robot-graph-pruning.html).

-Besides these academic interests, I have been an avid origami enthusiast since kindergarten.
+Besides these academic interests, I have been an avid origami enthusiast for over ten years.
 I've folded hundreds of models and also designed a few of my own.
-I have also
+I have also recently picked up bonsai.
+You can check out some of my creations via the tabs at the top.

 About this site